Mini-Courses

 Mini Course on Minimalist Market Design

-Lecture 1: Minimalist Market Design: A Framework with Economists with Policy Aspirations [ PDF ] [ Video ]
+Lecture 1: Minimalist Market Design: Origins, Core Pillars, and Key Characteristics [ PDF ]

-Lecture 2: Redesigning the US Army’s Branching Process [ PDF ] [ Video ]
+Lecture 3: Redesigning the US Army’s Branching Process: A Case Study in Minimalist Market Design [ PDF ]

 Mini Course on Matching